sharmine-s/sql-databases/sql_bites/01_setting_up_database.md

 ```

 *(By convention, table names and column names are **always lowercase**, using underscores to separate words).
 Table names are always plural*

-You will first learn how to query records from such a table, and then create, update and delete records.

 ## Setup